Cursor Mundi: About the Cursor Mundi

 Special prominence is given throughout the work to the history of the Cross.
 This may be because St. Helena, the mother of Constantine, was reputed to have been of British birth and was exceptionally popular in England.

-The Cursor Mundi occupies a unique place, because of its length, its scope, and its author's broad and eclectic knowledge of the traditions of exegesis in his time.
+According to the Sarah M. Horrall, the general editor of Cursor Mundi, the poem occupies a unique place because of its length, its scope, and its author's broad and eclectic knowledge of the traditions of exegesis in his time.

 Origins and structure

 Title

 As explained by the author, because the book overruns almost all the course of the world's history, it was to be called ‘cursur o werld’ i.e. over-runner of the world, hence Cursor Mundi.

 Authorship

 The Cursor Mundi is not signed, and no author's name is given anywhere in the text.
 However, the author does reveal that he is a “pastor” and, according to the Rev. Morris (1892), was evidently a cleric “as modest as he was learned”.
 Heinrich Hupe's theory, that his name was John of Lindebergh, which place he identifies with Limber Magna in Lincolnshire, is based on a misreading of an insertion in one of the manuscripts by the scribe who copied it.
+Ralph Hanna has tentatively suggested that it might be an Augustinian text.